 The following are possible causes of black lips, or hyperpigmentation of the lips:

 - Smoking.
 Smoking can cause your lips and gums to darken.
-A 2013 study of smokers found that all of the smokers in the study had lip and gingival pigmentation.
+A of smokers found that all of the smokers in the study had lip and gingival pigmentation.

 - Trauma or injury.
 A bruise can form on one or both lips following an injury.
 This can cause your lips to be partly or entirely purple or black.
 Dry, cracked, and severely damaged lips, including burns, can also turn lips dark.